 Project name - Project name is used during export and for output filenames generation.
 The SketchUp model name is used by default.

-model will be exported for calculation.
-It should be an
+where model will be exported for calculation.
+It

-existing or a new directory where user has appropriate
+should be an existing or a new directory where user

 For SketchUp projects stored on network disk (Windows), see Work on a copy of the model.